Project Overview

 The construction schedule has been accelerated to allow work in the roadway to be undertaken while the Glenelg tram line is temporarily suspended as part of the State Government’s Tram Grade Separation Project.

-This also means that the expected completion date of the Transforming Jetty Road Glenelg project has been brought forward more than 12 months, from the end of 2027 to the second half of 2026.
+This also means that the expected completion date of the Transforming Jetty Road Glenelg project has been brought forward by almost 18 months, from the end of 2027 to the second half of 2026.

 About the zones